 You're going to need a fair amount of Gil to breed chocobos.
 The easiest way to raise cash in Final Fantasy VII is probably to sell a mastered "All" materia for 1,400,000 gil.
 Alternatively, you can buy a Sylkis Green from the Chocobo Sage, use the W-Item cheat to make it into 99, and sell them on at a nice profit, and repeat this process over and over.
-The main reason you need so much Gil is to buy Sylkis and Reagan Greens anyway (and the cost of renting out chocobo stables), so you could get away just using the W-Item cheat.
+The main reason you need so much Gil is to buy Sylkis Greens and Reagan Greens anyway (and the cost of renting out chocobo stables; 10,000 Gil each), so you could get away just using the W-Item cheat.

 Visit the Chocobo Farm and rent out all 6 stables.
-Now you need to put some chocobos in them.
-In order to breed a green (mountain) and a blue (river) chocobo, you're going to need a "Great" and a "Good" chocobo of opposite genders.
-The chocobos you catch on the World Map all have their own rating, from Poor through to "Wonderful".
+Now you need to put some chocobos in the stables.
+In order to breed a Mountain (green) and a River (blue) chocobo, you're going to need a "Great" and a "Good" (both yellow) chocobo of opposite genders.
+The chocobos you catch on the World Map all have their own rating, from poor through to "Wonderful".
 Great chocobos can be found at the chocobo tracks in the Rocket Town area or the Mideel area.
 It doesn't matter which you choose.
 Just make sure you have your Chocobo Lure materia equipped (you can buy a Chocobo Lure in Part 1 in the Chocobo Farm "Inn" - or "Bed & Breakfast"; alternatively you can obtain a Chocobo Lure materia in the lower right-hand part of the outer part of the Farm.
 Wander around the chocobo tracks until you get into a battle featuring a chocobo.
 In the Rocket Town area, Great chocobos will always appear with 2 Valron or 2 Kyuvilduns enemies.
-Any other enemies and it's only a 'so-so' Chocobo.
+Any other enemies and it's only a 'so-so' chocobo.
 In Mideel, only the chocobos who appear with 1 or 2 Spirals are Great.